 Synthetic fibers are available in many beautiful colors, usually very affordable and very easy to work with.
 The fibers are nicely twisted together, and you can pretty easily pick them up with a crochet hook.
 No matter how pointy crochet hook you have.
 Therefore they are perfect for first-time crocheters and knitters.

 YARN: 2 skeins of Yarn and Colors Epic yarn in shade Old Pink (47).
-This is an aran weight, 100% cotton yarn.
-One of my all time favourites.
-Shop your colours HERE.
+This is an Aran weight, 100% cotton yarn.
+One of my all-time favorites.
+Shop your colors HERE.

 CROCHET HOOK: 4.0 mm crochet hook or the size needed to obtain the gauge.
 You can find the hook I am using in the tutorial HERE.

-YOU WILL ALSO NEED: 2 stitch markers, tapestry needle and a pair of scissors.
+YOU WILL ALSO NEED: 2 stitch markers, a tapestry needle and a pair of scissors.